ECMWFCode4Earth/weave/README.md

 ## Use the "expert" notebook

-## About the plotly plots
-We use plotly to display the figures, which allows user interactions with the plots.
-In particular, you can:
-* hover over the plot to show the values to the different points/lines/bar;
-* click on legend entries to hide/show the corresponding traces;
-* double-click on legend entries to isolate a given trace.

 ## Notes on the WeavePy back-end package
 All the functions underpinning the WEAVE visualisation platform are stored in a package named `weavepy`.